-- 3.5.1 Details of Development Services budgets(as relevant to the Development Portfolio) are included as Appendix C. - 3.5.2 Management of the budget set out in Appendix C is part of the ongoing processes which ensures that significant variances are discussed with finance.
+- 3.4.1 The latest version of the contract register in so far as it relates to the Development Portfolio is set out in Appendix B. There are 9 live contracts listed plus 4 service level agreements with Warwickshire County Council.
+3 of the live contracts (plus 4 of the service level agreements) are due to be re-procured during 2019/20. - 3.5 Budget - 3.5.1 Details of Development Services budgets (as relevant to the Development Portfolio) are included as Appendix C. - 3.5.2 Management of the budget set out in Appendix C is part of the ongoing processes which ensures that significant variances are discussed with finance.
 The budgets are devolved to budget managers who are responsible for the delivery of specific services.
 Each budget manager is trained on their responsibilities.
 Those responsibilities include regular liaison with the relevant accountant in finance to discuss and resolve issues and variances associated with the budget.
 Managing expenditure in line with the budget is therefore part of the established practice of the service. - 3.5.3 A more challenging aspect of the Development Services budget is monitoring and managing income.
 Both Development Management and Building Control generate significant amounts of income for the Council.
-They key income budgets are: - Income from Planning Applications: This is budgeted to generate £1.56m during 2018/19.
-The budget manager is currently predicting that this budget will be met, but will not be significantly exceeded.
+They key income budgets are: - Income from Planning Applications: This is budgeted to generate £1.7m during 2019/2020.
+The budget manager is currently predicting that this budget will not be met, due to a reduction in the income received in quarter 2 (following a healthy income in quarter 1).
 This prediction is based on his analysis of income to date in the year combined with intelligence regarding major applications that are likely to be received during the year.
-In general around half the income from this source arises from routine minor applications (income from these is relatively stable on a month by month basis) whilst the other half is generated from major applications (income from these can fluctuate significantly depending on which major schemes are submitted when).
-It should be noted, that the accountants responsible for this budget also predicts income based on trends to date during the year.
-This prediction is currently indicating that the budgeted income will be exceeded by more the £200,000.
-This reflects the difficulty in being accurate about planning income as in reality the income is not something the service can directly control. - Income from pre-application advice: Income from pre-application advice for the year to date has been £47,340 against an original budget of £50,000 for the whole of the 2018/19.
-If the current monthly average is maintained for the remainder the year, the total income is projected to be around £75,000.
+In general, around half the income from this source arises from routine minor applications (income from these is relatively stable on a month by month basis) whilst the other half is generated from major applications (income from these can fluctuate significantly depending on which major schemes are submitted when).
+This reflects the difficulty in being accurate about planning income as in reality the income is not something the service can directly control, even though it has a significant impact on the general fund budget. - Income from pre-application advice: Income from pre-application advice for 2018/19 was£85,935 (up from (£57,800 in 2017/18).
+Pre application appears to have reduced in 2019/20.
+If the current monthly average is maintained for the remainder the year, the total income is projected to be around £49,000. - Building Control Income: This is budgeted to generate £836,000 during 2019/20.
+Income from the first six months of the financial year was £452,000.
+It is expected the income will be slightly lower during the winter months and so, based on previous years, total income for 2019/20 is predicted to be approximately £850,000.
+It should be noted that there is a Government requirement for the Building Control budget to be ring-fenced and to be manged in such a way that it does not deliver a surplus or a loss over a three-year period.
+Due to increased recharges (relating predominantly pensions), expenditure during 2019/20 is expected to approximately match income.

-- Building Control Income: This is budgeted to generate £720,000 during 2018/19.
-Income from the first seven months of the financial year was £472,873.
-It is expected the income will be slightly lower during the winter months and so, based on previous years, total income for 2018/19 is predicted to be approximately £750,000.
-It should be noted that there is a Government requirement for the Building Control budget to be ring-fenced and to be manged in such a way that it does not deliver a surplus or a loss over a three year period.
-Due to increased recharges (relating predominantly pensions), expenditure during 2018/19 is expected to slightly exceed income.
-This can be managed through use of the Building Control Reserve which has resulted from surpluses in previous years.
-However, this will be closely monitored to ensure income and expenditure is in balance in future years. - 3.5.4 Income from CIL and Section 106 agreements is not part of the Development Services budget because it is passed on to infrastructure providers on (or soon after) receipt.
+3.5.4 Income from CIL and Section 106 agreements is not part of the Development Services budget because it is passed on to infrastructure providers on (or soon after) receipt.